Welcome to Spring 2021 Term

 The college can also provide student emergency grant funds to assist qualified students with technology issues.
 Visit our Financial Wellness page to apply for the emergency grant.

 NOTE: Some items may only be available for Pre-Paid Pick Up due to size or weight.
-Estimate two business days for processing and 2-3 business days for UPS or for available appointments.
-The bookstore is experiencing high volumes of orders at this time.

 Free Shipping Event